Rationally connected non-Fano type varieties: Rationally connected non-Fano type varieties

 \begin{Prop} Let $X$ be a variety of Fano type.
-Then there is a Mori fiber space $V$ birationally equivalent to $X$ such that $-K_V$ is big. \end{Prop} \begin{proof} There is an effective divisor $D$ on $X$ such that $-(K_X+D)$ is ample and $(X,D)$ is klt.
+Then there is a variety $V$ admitting a Mori fiber space such that $V$ is birational to $X$ and $-K_V$ is big. \end{Prop} \begin{proof} There is an effective divisor $D$ on $X$ such that $-(K_X+D)$ is ample and $(X,D)$ is klt.
 Since $-K_X$ is a sum of an effective and an ample divisor it is big.
 If $X$ is not $\mathds{Q}$-factorial we may replace it by its $\mathds{Q}$-factorization $Y$ (\cite[Corollary~1.4.3]{BCHM}).
-Note that there is a morphism $\pi:Y\to X$ which is an isomorphism in codimension $1$, therefore $-K_Y$ is big and $(Y,D_Y)$ is klt.
+Note that there is a morphism $g:Y\to X$ which is an isomorphism in codimension $1$, therefore $-K_Y$ is big and $(Y,D_Y)$ is klt, where $D_Y$ is the proper transform of $D$ on $Y$.
 If $X$ is $\mathds{Q}$-factorial, set $Y=X$.
-Since $-K_Y$ is $\mathds{Q}$-Cartier and $(Y,D_Y)$ is klt, $Y$ is log terminal.
-There is morphism $f:Z\to Y$ such that $Z$ is terminal and all exceptional divisors $E_i$ of $f$ have $a(E,X)\leqslant 0$ (\cite[Corollary~1.4.3]{BCHM}).
+Since $-K_Y$ is $\mathds{Q}$-Cartier and $(Y,D_Y)$ is klt, the variety $Y$ has log terminal singularities.
+There is a terminalization morphism $f:Z\to Y$, that is a birational morphism such that $Z$ has terminal singularities and all exceptional divisors $E_i$ of $f$ satisfy $a(E_i,Y)\leqslant 0$ (\cite[Corollary 1.4.3]{BCHM}).
 The anticanonical class of $Z$ is big since

 Suppose $V$ is a result of running the MMP on $Z$.
-For a divisorial contraction $h:W\to U$ with the exceptional divisor $E$ we can write
+We claim that $-K_V$ is big.
+Indeed, for a divisorial contraction $h:W\to U$ with the exceptional divisor $E$ we can write

-hence $-K_V$ is big.
-The variety $X$ is rationally connected by \cite{Zh} therefore $V$ is a Mori fiber space. \end{proof}
+hence $-K_U$ is big if $-K_W$ is big.
+Isomorphisms in codimension $1$ preserve the property of divisors being big, therefore the anticanonical class is big on every step of the MMP, in particular $-K_V$ is big.
+The variety $X$ is rationally connected by \cite[Theorem~1]{Zh} therefore $V$ admits a Mori fiber space. \end{proof}

-\begin{proof}[Proof~of~Corollary~1.2] It follows from Theorem 1.1 and Lemma 3.8 and Lemma 4.6 that there are no birational maps from $V$ and $X$ to a Mori fiber space with big anticanonical class.
-Therefore, by Proposition 5.1, $V$ and $X$ are not birationally equivalent to a variety of Fano type. \end{proof}